County was not informed about Uinta Express Pipeline

 "[This pipeline] so much impacts our county, we believe we should be a participant [in the process]," Summit County Manager Bob Jasper said at Wednesday’s County Council meeting.
 "We would like to be a stakeholder or an active participant in the Forest Service’s process of preparing the EIS."

 Booth said the Planning Department stated the 12-inch pipeline is an allowed use in the county, though County Engineer Leslie Crawford said the pipeline is an allowed use on the East Side but not in the Snyderville Basin.
+The company heading up the project is the Uinta Express Pipeline Company, LLC, a subsidiary of Tesoro Refining & Marketing Company, LLC.

 "Engineering will be monitoring this to ensure they have the right easements and right-of-ways," Crawford said.
 "A stormwater pollution prevention plan and an excavation permit will be required."